InfiniData-Lab/Quantum/README.md

-# VLDB'25 vision paper "Data Management in the Noisy Intermediate-Scale Quantum Era"
+# VLDB'25 vision paper "Quantum Data Management in the Noisy Intermediate-Scale Quantum Era"

-This repository contains the research and associated works related to the VLDB 2025 vision paper, ["Data Managemen in the NISQ Era"](https://arxiv.org/pdf/2409.14111).
+This repository contains the research and associated works related to the VLDB 2025 vision paper, ["Quantum Data Management in the NISQ Era"](https://arxiv.org/pdf/2409.14111).

 It includes supplementary materials, detailed experimental settings, and comprehensive results, particularly in **Appendices B3 and B4** of our [technical report](technical_report.pdf).
 This repository serves as a resource for researchers interested in **the intersection of classical database technologies and quantum computing**.